Cummings $20 Million Grant Program

 Cummings Foundation has combined its $100K for 100 and Sustaining Grants initiatives into the new Cummings $20 Million Grant Program, which will award a total of $20 million to 125 local-area nonprofits in 2020.

-The Foundation and 70 of its generous, insightful volunteers will first identify 125 organizations to receive grants of at least $100,000 each (the large majority of which will be payable over three to five years in annual installments of $33,333, $25,000, or $20,000).
+The Foundation and 70 of its generous, insightful volunteers will first identify 125 organizations to receive grants of at least $100,000 each (almost all of which will be paid over multiple years).
 Among the winners will be first-time recipients as well as nonprofits that have previously received grants of $100,000 from Cummings Foundation.
 A limited number of this latter group of repeat recipients will then be invited to make an in-person presentation proposing that their grant be elevated to a long-term award.
 Twenty-five such requests will be granted in the form of 10-year awards ranging mostly from $200,000 to $500,000 each.
 Again, this long-term funding is available, however, only to nonprofits that have previously received a $100,000 grant from Cummings Foundation.

 At least half of the grants each year will be determined completely by volunteers.
 The other awards will be Early Decision grants, determined by Cummings Foundation through an internal process.